 - FROG Robot Features and Components This chapter describes the main robot features that have been specified in the previous Work Package deliverables.
 It gives an overview of the different components that have been integrated, their function, placement on the robot, and internet links for the component manuals. - FROG Robot Architecture The adopted power and communication architecture is explained.
 The chapter begins with a description of how the robot components will be powered.
 A table with the component energy distribution per battery shows an even distribution of the battery power consumption.
 The last two sub-chapters are dedicated to explaining the low-level communication, showing the way the developed electronics communicate with each sensor and actuator, and the high-level communication between the onboard computers, interaction and navigation sensors and actuators. - FROG Robot Electronics All of the electronics that have been projected, designed, produced and programmed within the project are explained. - Low-level Control Loops The electronics control boards that are controlling the motors and onboard power all run low-level control loops and interrupt driven events that control the system and also check for faults in the normal operation of the platform.
 This chapter explains the low-level software running inside the microcontrollers that control the FROG base platform. - Safety During the first review meeting, issues of human-robot interaction safety were raised.
-This chapter shows the safety procedures that have been implemented. - Working with the Robot This is a manual with simple instructions for running the robot. - FROG Integration Meetings In the first half of the second year two integration meetings were conducted, one in the Royal Alcázar in Seville and one the Lisbon Zoo.
-The chapter describes the work of each partner during those two events. - Tests and Results This chapter describes some of the tests performed with the robot and their results.
+This chapter shows the safety procedures that have been implemented. - Working with the Robot This is a manual with simple instructions for running the robot. - FROG Integration Meetings In the first two years of project six integration meetings were conducted, two in the Royal Alcázar in Seville and four in the Lisbon Zoo.
+The chapter describes the work of each partner during those events and also the setup of the demonstration for the second year review meeting. - Tests and Results This chapter describes some of the tests performed with the robot and their results.